Skip to main content

 Film as a whole started drifting more toward hard realism in the wake of new Hollywood, which saw a greater emphasis on things like naturalistic acting and subdued color palettes, and this is one of the main reasons why musicals and their inherent fantasticality haven't enjoyed reliable residency in the 21st century.

 With some specific exceptions, basically every post-Cabaret musical defaulted to a naturalistic presentation of music--even when the story didn't really permit it.
 Les Miserables is probably the movie that navigated this the best, but it had to arrive at some compromises to pull that off--and is also probably the most controversial menu item within the musical fandom.
-Even our other live-action fantasy musicals of the century--re: the Disney remakes--have also tried keeping one foot in the land of realism, even when it does not serve the story. ("These fish may talk, sure, but you know, realistically.
+Even our other live-action fantasy musicals of the century--re: the Disney remakes--have also tried keeping one foot in the land of realism, even when it does not serve the story. ("These fish may talk, sure, but you know, they talk realistically.
 They're still fish, guys.")
 I'm also referring to that thing where movie adaptations will convert musical lyrics into spoken dialogue, again, trying not to overwhelm viewers with too much singing.

 But the Wicked films knew better than to deny themselves the very splashy, fairy-tale aesthetic that the story deserves.
 You don't have your student body arrive for freshman orientation in a gondola because you're endeavoring to be "realistic."
 And the only time the Wicked movies really scaled back the singing was with a brief segment of "Wicked Witch of the East," which was also structured quite a bit different from the source material anyway.
 This all made Wicked very unique amongst other musicals, particularly from the last quarter-century.